TheBoneJarmer/Arqan/README.md

 ### GLFW
 #### Windows
-For convenience sake I included the dll file in the the repo, it is located right here in the master branch. **Make sure that it gets included in the folder where your application runs from.**
+I included the glfw3.dll in the windows branch.
+Be aware this is a **64 bit** dll.
+You won't need to manually copy and paste it in your bin folder by the way.
+The dll file is included in the nuget package and will be copied to your output folder upon building your application.

 #### Linux
 The developers did not provide a pre-compiled library for Linux because that would not be applicable for all distros.
 So by default they suggest to compile the library on your machine using cmake and such.